ktorio/ktor-documentation/topics/sessions.md

 ### Sign session data {id="sign_session"}

-Signing session data prevents modifying a session's content but allows users see this content.
+Signing session data prevents modifying a session's content but allows users to see this content.
 To sign a session, pass a sign key to the `SessionTransportTransformerMessageAuthentication` constructor and pass this instance to the `transform` function:

 ```kotlin